miriamyi01/First-Steps-in-C/README.md

-# First steps in c
+# First steps in C
 Software development using C language